7 free ways to Practice Volleyball In The Off-Season

 Author: Thalia Urena

-Many athletes tend to sign up for off-season club teams which can look great for college recruiters, and help you get extra coaching in the off-season.
+Many athletes tend to sign up for off-season club teams which can look great for college recruiters, and help you get extra reps, and experiences with different coaches in the off-season.
 However, with the high price often associated with club volleyball teams many athletes cannot afford to get those necessary reps without paying a big price.

 Thankfully there are many ways you can practice volleyball that won’t cost you any (or very little) money.